gioelegott/Neural-Network-from-scratch/README.md

    * memory management functions
    * I/O functions
    * algebric operations
-  This structs and functions are used in the second part of the library
+  These structs and functions are used in the second part of the library
 - NeuralNetwork.h:
    - structs defined:
      * layer: layer of a neural network made of neurons and their connections (weights and biases) with the previous layer's neurons.
-All these entities are represented with matrices and vectors.
+Weights, biases and neurons are represented with matrices and vectors.
      * neural network: list of layers
      * labeled data: struct that contains one image and its label (for more reference visit http://yann.lecun.com/exdb/mnist/)
      * training data: bidimensional array of labelled data